 Kyoko Mori’s Plan B piece from the Fall, “The Pleasure of Letting Go,” was named one of 2010′s notable essays.
 Also honored were essays by Scott Nadelson (“Go Ahead and Look” from Oregon Humanities), and Aimee Nezhukumatathil for “Birth Geographic” from Waterstone.
 Both Scott and Aimee are past contributors who were nice enough to blog for us: you can check out Scott’s posts here and Aimee’s here.

 Also, if we can pat the back of our own talented staff, former reader and Ploughshares assistant Laura van den Berg (whose story will appear in our upcoming Fall issue), was honored for her story “Acrobat,” from American Short Fiction, as was current Ploughshares reader Eson Kim, for her essay “Fixed Everything” from the Cream City Review.
-Well done to everyone!subscribe to Ploughshares?
+Well done to everyone!Might we be so bold as to suggest that you subscribe to Ploughshares?